swizzlevixen/Recipes/Peanut_Blossoms.md

 # Peanut Blossoms

 *Taken from a photocopied page of a larger cookbook.
 Seems like it may have been from a Pillsbury cooking contest, hence all of the brand names.
 (Substitutions are not a problem, though.
 Plus, I think the Heavy Duty Foil may be a bit of a stretch, in terms of necessity.)
-If you want my opinion, though, I recommend **Jif Creamy peanut butter.***
+If you want my opinion, though, I recommend **Jif Creamy peanut butter**.*

 *Presented in its original interleaved format.*